linuswillner/react-console-emulator/README.md

 The only notable caveat of this method is the breaking of component encapsulation.
 This is the trade-off for being able to push content on demand.

 **Note:** Assigning a ref to the terminal component **exposes all of its functions and properties**.
-As such, you should take adequate measures against this being abused by end users and treat an exposed terminal with caution in genreral.
+As such, you should take adequate measures against this being abused by end users and treat an exposed terminal with caution in general.

 ### Terminal lifecycle